microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### Decalcification of the µAngiofil-perfused murine tibia

 It is practically the standard in the field to decalcify the bone samples to enable the proper visualization and segmentation of vasculature within bone tissue [@doi:10.1038/s41598-017-13632-5; @doi:10.1016/j.bone.2011.09.051].
-Based on published data [@doi:10.1002/jemt.20720], we were successful in establishing a bone-decalcifying protocol (for murine hind limb) with 10% Ethylenediaminetetraacetic acid (EDTA) solution [@doi:10.1038/srep41842].
+We successfully established a bone-decalcifying protocol (for murine hind limb) with 10% Ethylenediaminetetraacetic acid (EDTA) solution [@doi:10.1038/srep41842] by adapting previous work [@doi:10.1002/jemt.20720].
-Such a decalcification step does not seem to negatively influence the bone structure as such but reduces the X-ray absorption of bone tissue and renders it impossible to visualize it simultaneously with the vasculature (Fig. @fig:2).
+Decalcification of bone tissue does not negatively influence the bone structure itself, but reduces the X-ray absorption of bone tissue and thus makes it impossible to visualize simultaneously with the vasculature (Fig. @fig:2).
-On the other hand, it enables tomographic imaging of the murine hind limb vasculature with less artifacts around the bone at much lower acceleration voltage which in most instances leads to shorter scanning times.
+On the other hand, it enables tomographic imaging of the murine hind limb vasculature with less artifacts around the bone at lower acceleration voltages, which in most instances leads to shorter scanning times.
-Furthermore, segmentation of the vasculature in the tomographic datasets becomes easier and a subsequent histological evaluation of the sample is facilitated by such a decalcification step [@doi:10.1038/srep41842].
+Furthermore, segmentation of the vasculature in the tomographic datasets becomes easier and a subsequent histological evaluation of the sample is facilitated [@doi:10.1038/srep41842].

 ![**microangioCT-based visualization of the diaphysis of murine tibia before (A & A') and after decalcification with 10% EDTA (B & B').**
-  Due to higher X-ray absorption the tibia bone appears brighter and non-transparent in A & A'.
+  In A and A' the tibia bone appears brighter and opaque due to higher X-ray absorption.
-  In B & B' it is transparent due to its lower X-ray absorption after decalcification.
+  In B and B' the tibia bone appers transparent due to its lowered X-ray absorption after decalcification.
-  As a result, the connecting vessels between the periostal vessels and the vessels of the bone marrow cavity (bmc) are easily detectable (blue arrows in A & B).
+  Due to the decalcification, connecting vessels between the periostal vessels and the vessels of the bone marrow cavity (bmc) are more easily detectable (blue arrows in A vs. B).
   The visualization of the vessels within the medullar cavity (*central sinus* (CS)) is also improved.
   At the external surface of the tibia, supplying arteries are visible (*arteria et vena nutricia* (avn)).
   Scanning parameters (SKYSCAN 1172): acceleration voltage 59 kV, current 167 µA, 0.2 mm aluminum filter, 3.19 µm voxel size, 180 degrees scan, 0.1° rotation step, frame averaging 2.](images/Fig2_Decalcification.png){#fig:2}

 ### Bone metastatic disease model, microangioCT

-Assessment as well as 3D imaging of the tumor vasculature is always a challenging task, in almost every tumor model [@doi:10.1007/978-1-4939-3999-2_2].
+Assessment and 3D imaging of tumor vasculature is a challenging task, in almost every tumor model [@doi:10.1007/978-1-4939-3999-2_2].
-A bone metastatic disease model is even more challenging for 3D microvascular imaging, due to the intraosseous location of tumor lesions.
+Due to the intraosseous location of tumor lesions, 3D microvascular imaging is even more challenging in a bone metastatic disease model.
-Since the changes in bone and vasculature are believed to be of crucial importance for the progression of bone metastatic disease, simultaneous imaging of bone and vasculature is crucial.
+Since changes in bone and vasculature are believed to be of crucial importance for the progression of bone metastatic disease, simultaneous imaging of bone and vasculature is crucial.
-The desire to simultaneously assess existing bone defects makes the suggested decalcification procedure highly unfavorable.
+The desire to simultaneously assess existing bone defects makes the aforementioned decalcification procedure highly unfavorable.

-To verify the suitability of our microangioCT approach for this kind of experimental imaging we used the following murine tumor model.
+To verify the suitability of our microangioCT approach for this kind of experimental imaging we used the following murine bone metastatic disease model.

-### Murine bone metastatic disease model

-In the bone metastatic disease model, 50000 PC3-M-Pro4Luc2 dTomato cells were injected into the tibia of 6 weeks old CB17SCID male mice as previously described [@doi:10.1158/1541-7786.MCR-18-1220; @doi:10.1038/bonekey.2016.4].
+50000 PC3-M-Pro4Luc2 dTomato cells were injected into the tibia of 6 weeks old CB17SCID male mice as previously described [@doi:10.1158/1541-7786.MCR-18-1220; @doi:10.1038/bonekey.2016.4].
-The X-ray (25 kV, 6 sec) assessment (Faxitron Bioptics, Tucson, Arizona, US) was conducted at days 7, 14, 21 and 28 after implantation to monitor the progression of the lesions.
+The X-ray assessment (25 kV, 6 sec, Faxitron Bioptics, Tucson, Arizona, US) was conducted at days 7, 14, 21 and 28 after implantation to monitor the progression of the lesions.
-The local ethical committee of the Canton of Bern, Switzerland approved the animal experiments under the permit number BE 55/16.
-All experiments were conducted in compliance with the Swiss Guidelines for the Care and Use of Laboratory Animals.
-Prior to terminal anesthesia and perfusion with µAngiofil, the hind limb of interest was X-rayed using Faxitron Bioptics as a standard follow-up in this model (see insert in Fig. @fig:3, Panel A).
+Prior to terminal anesthesia and perfusion with µAngiofil as described above, the hind limb of interest was X-rayed using Faxitron Bioptics as a standard follow-up in this model (see insert in Fig. @fig:3, Panel A).
-The harvested and fixated murine hind limb was then scanned using a desktop microCT scanner SKYSCAN 1272 (Fig. @fig:3).
+The harvested and fixated murine hind limb was then imaged using a desktop microCT scanner SKYSCAN 1272 (Fig. @fig:3).
 The obtained dataset was reconstructed using NRecon Software v.1.7.4.2 (microCT Bruker, Kontich, Belgium) and visualized using CTvox Software v.3.3.1 (microCT Bruker, Kontich, Belgium).
-The visualization unambiguously displayed the intratumoral vasculature and extensive defects in the mineralized bone tissue.
+The visualization unambiguously displays intratumoral vasculature and extensive defects in mineralized bone tissue.
-The neighboring structures, such as the growth plate, the epiphysis or the menisci are also easily assessed (Fig. @fig:3).
+Neighboring structures, such as the growth plate and the epiphysis or the menisci are also easily assessed (Fig. @fig:3).

-![**microangioCT of a xenograft tumor implanted into the murine tibia.**
+![**microangioCT of a xenograft tumor implanted into murine tibia.**
-  A: Maximum intensity projection (MIP) of the investigated hind limb segment indicated in the inserted X-ray image of the mouse prior harvesting.
+  A: Maximum intensity projection (MIP) of the three-dimensional dataset of the investigated hind limb segment indicated in the inserted X-ray image of the mouse prior harvesting.
+  Inset: X-ray image prior to terminal anesthesia.
-  B: Virtual section through the obtained microangioCT dataset showing remarkable defects represented as holes (asterisks in B and C) in the tibial bone at the tumor site (encircled).
+  B: Virtual section through the microangioCT dataset visualizing remarkable defects represented as holes (asterisks in B and C) in the tibial bone at the tumor site (encircled).
-  C: A deeper positioned virtual section displaying the inner surface of the diseased tibia.
+  C: A more deeply positioned virtual section displaying the inner surface of the diseased tibia.
   Besides irregularly patterned tumor vessels (in B & C) further bony structures like growth plate or calcified parts of the medial meniscus (MM) are clearly distinguishable.
   Scanning parameters (SKYSCAN 1272): acceleration voltage 60 kV, current 166 µA, 0.2 mm aluminum filter, 1.65 µm voxel size, 360 degrees scan, 0.1° rotation step, frame averaging 3.](images/Fig3_tumor tibia.png){#fig:3}